 However, I find this information to be a very powerful way for our families to reunite through learning about each other and their ancestors.
 As such, I do provide personal information on living individuals once Iíve personally confirmed one of their own relatives has requested it.
 That is, unless a living relative has previously asked for their information to be completely restricted.

 To put it simply, you can definitely trust my discretion on keeping our personal information private.
 Especially since my own personal information would be included within many of our family ancestry files.

 While every attempt is made to ensure the data contained on this site is accurate and complete, some omissions and typographical errors have no doubt occurred.
 So please let me know if you find any, and I'll try to correct the situation immediately.

-All rights reserved, Copyright © 2000 - 2013 - Familytree Heritage Library - A Leah Pearson owned and family operated web site.
+All rights reserved, Copyright © 2000 - 2017 - Familytree Heritage Library - A Leah (Pearson) Bottom owned and family operated web site.